mwnDK1402/binge-planner/README.md

 # Binge Planner
+Calculate how long a binge watch session will take.

 ## Features
 - Calculate total duration of MKV videos
 - Optionally subtract a set duration from all videos